 So she walked along beside me, and I explained in simple terms about ice-cores and reverse correlations.
 Does A cause B, or B cause A, or is there something else – C – causing both A and B?

 ‘Take this jungle for example,’ I said.
-‘There are a hundred noisy kids walking along, and no animals anywhere to be seen or heard.
-The animals are hiding.
-Now, are the kids being noisy because the animals are hiding?
+‘Two things happening at the same time.
+A: there are a hundred noisy kids walking along, and B: there are no animals or birds anywhere to be seen or heard.
+So which is the cause, and which is the effect?
+Are the kids being noisy because the animals are hiding?
 Or did the animals hide because they heard the kids coming?’

 She looked around at the silent forest, as if it was only now occurring to her that there might be animals living in this wilderness of plants.

 I explained that when the sun is more active, the seas slowly warm up.
-When the seas warm up, they emit carbon dioxide.
+As the seas warm up, they emit carbon dioxide, which plants use to build themselves, through photosynthesis.
 Now more plants can grow, binding the carbon dioxide into living forms.
-‘Look around.
-We’re in the tropics.
-It’s hot, and so it rains a lot.
-All these leaves and vines competing for light, miles and miles of forest – see how things grow here.
-It’s amazing, right?’

-When I’d finished, she looked at me happily and said, ‘Thanks!’ before running forward to rejoin her her friends and share the good news that the world was not ending.
+When I’d finished, she smiled at me happily and said, ‘Thanks!’ before running forward to rejoin her her friends and share the good news that the world was not ending.

 And then another kid came and asked me the same question, intrigued by this new thing in his world, and the same thing happened again.
 During the afternoon, one by one, at least half a dozen of these twelve-year-olds came to ask me ‘Is it true?
-I’ve heard you don’t believe in global warming?’ and all responded by listening and answering my questions, and then scampering off to tell their friends.
+I’ve heard you don’t believe in global warming?’ and all listened and answered my questions, and then scampered off to tell their friends.
 None of them seemed upset to learn that everything they’d been told about this was wrong.
 They were just happy and relieved to be told it wasn’t true.
 One girl told me that her sister had been crying herself to sleep every night about the world coming to an end in 2012.
-She couldn’t wait to tell her about this, because her sister was conflating these two things, the 2012 prophecy and all the depressing global warming stuff.
+She couldn’t wait to tell her about this, because her sister was mixing these two things together in her mind, the 2012 prophecy and all the depressing global warming stuff.
 Each belief was reinforcing the other; she thought this would help.

 Imagine how it must feel as a child to be told over and over and over again that you’ve arrived too late and the party’s over.
 All these kids had all been exposed to disturbing propaganda animations about humans being a disease on the earth, which was running a fever to get rid of us all, or websites where they could calculate their carbon footprint and work out the age at which they would have used up their share of the earth’s resources.
 Many had been profoundly affected.
 Now imagine how it feels to be told that it’s all nonsense.
 The cancer is gone, and you’re still here, a free expression of the will of this planet if you did but know it.